 Before you try balancing it's important to make sure that the radiators have been bled (that is, all the air trapped at the top of radiators has been released).
 If some of your radiators are hot at the bottom but cold at the top (even the very top) you need to bleed the radiators before balancing the heating system.
 If you bleed a lot of air out of a radiator with the system warm, the water entering the radiator to replace the air may make the radiator hot.
 You'll only really know whether the radiators need balancing if you start from cold.

 Also, before attempting to balance radiators, make sure the pump is not set to too low a speed.
 Try turning it up; it shouldn't pose problems.
 If it causes your system to pump water over into the feed and expansion tank (known as the F+E tank or the header tank) or causes air to be pulled down the open vent pipe into the system you may have to slow the pump down again.
 This usually indicates a system design fault or a blockage somewhere.

-Balancing radiators is simple, it just takes a little time.
+Balancing radiators takes a little time but it’s not difficult.
 There are more complicated methods but the following method works fine for us.
 We don't use thermometers and we judge radiator temperature by touch.

 There are some basic things you need to know to balance radiators but they're simple too.
 If you're not sure of any of the terms, follow the blue links for an explanation then come back here.

 Almost all radiators have 2 radiator valves, generally at the bottom on opposite ends.
 (Some very old systems may have one at the top and one at the bottom on opposite ends; some newer systems have both valves at the bottom in the middle of the radiator.)

 Water enters the radiator through one valve (the flow end or flow valve) and leaves the radiator through the other valve (the return end or valve).